NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 repository, so you can revisit it at any time, use it as a stand alone course if you want to, and even, hopefully, contributes changes and extensions back!

-To check it out we do the following:
+To check the course out onto our local machine we do the following:

 ```bash
 git clone https://github.com/resbaz/nectar-cloud-lessons.git